 In this minor, students learn to apply design in developing effective communication strategies.
 Ideas are conceived and implemented in various contexts through applied critical thinking, visualization methods, hierarchical systems, and storytelling.
 Students learn the fundamentals while also exploring one area in communication design, such as editorial, branding, motion design, and spatial design, among others.

-The Communication Design minor requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
+The Communication Design minor is offered through Parsons' School of Art, Media, and Technology and requires successful completion of 18 credits across four subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

 A student who has completed this minor should be able to demonstrate:

 Minors are available to undergraduate students across The New School except those students at Lang and the Bachelors Program for Adults and Transfer Students who are completing a self-designed BA or BS in Liberal Arts, who are not permitted to declare minors.
 For students at Lang or the Bachelors Program for Adults and Transfer Students interested in pursuing a deeper study of this subject area, opportunities are available through the self-designed major in Liberal Arts.
 To explore this, contact an academic advisor or read more information about self-designed options for

 Students majoring in BFA Communication Design or AAS Graphic Design are restricted from pursuing a minor in Communication Design.

 For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Juliette Cezzar, Assistant Professor of Communication Design, at

 Art, Media, Tech

 View all minors available throughout The New School